Solonarv/constraint-witness/README.md

 # constraint-witness
-Convert constraints to values that witness the con
+Convert constraints to values that witness the constraint being fulfilled.